 - If a message receive monitor resource is paused when an error message is received from outside, error correction is not performed. - If an error message is received from outside, the status of the message receive monitor resource becomes "error".
 The error status of the message receive monitor resource is not automatically restored to "normal".
 To restore the status to normal, use the clprexec command.
-For details about the clprexec command, see "EXPRESSCLUSTER X SingleServerSafe Command reference" in the "EXPRESSCLUSTER X SingleServerSafe Operation Guide".
+For details about the clprexec command, see "EXPRESSCLUSTER X SingleServerSafe Coperation Guide". - If an error message is received when the message receive monitor resource is already in the error status due to a previous error message, recovery from the error is not performed.